=Revamped: November 7, 2015= My new notes are in bold

 "Good question," Ahnnie said.
-"But we still allow in vampires such as Dracula and other 'gruesome' monsters because of one singular purpose.
+"But we still allow vampires such as Dracula and other so-called 'evil' monsters because of one singular purpose.
 Human development."

 "I wonder how bad that is," Drizzt said with a frown.

 At "His Holiness", Drizzt's face grew sour.
-"Is he a prophet?"
+"Is he some god?"